mlabalabala/v2ray-node/README.md

-# node for clash and v2ray
+# node for v2ray
+# clash is no update